Simon Ingram: The Algorithmic Impulse

 Drawing on approaches from artificial life, computer engineering, and robotics, Simon Ingram challenges our idea of ‘the artist’.
 Visit on the weekend and witness his machine make a painting based on a visitor’s brainwaves.

-This exhibition includes a recently acquired work from the Chartwell Collection: Stonewall Alp Cliff (2020).
+This exhibition includes a recently acquired work from the Chartwell Collection: Stonewall Alp Cliff (2020) and Krasnodar (2011).

 Artists are often imagined to be transcendent figures, at the centre of their creative webs, pulling the strings, expressing their selves, changing the world.
 Drawing on approaches from artificial life, brain science, robotics, radio astronomy, and earth-systems science, Simon Ingram overturns this model, notionally displacing, even marginalising ‘the artist’.
 For many years, the Aucklander has been making paintings by mechanical and electronic means.
 The gridded compositions of his early Automata Paintings were arrived at not by intuition but using simple algorithms.
 Later, he developed painting machines that generate novel compositions on the fly in response to low-frequency radio waves, whose changes in amplitude index cosmic activity.